jkarjala/gompet/README.md

 ## Usage

-The test clients receive commands from command line (each argument is a command), or from a file with paramter -f (each line is a command).
+The test clients receive commands from command line (each argument is a command, use quotes if command has whitespace), or from a file with paramter -f (each line is a command).
 Use "-" as filename for stdin.

 Alternatively, a template with variables $1 - $9 can be given with -t option.
 In this case, the input file/stdin must contain tab-separated-values to be inserted to the variables to construct the command.

 See data folder for a few input file examples.
+For best throughput, use files with more than 500 lines (like the numebr-word examples), otherwise the file open/close overhead skews the results.
+A single command on the command line with -r option also limits the throughput, use an input file and template for better throughput.

+The one letter options (and pprof) in usages below are implemented by the framework and common to all clients, the long options are specific to the clients.

 ### HTTP and FastHTTP Clients

-The gompet-http uses the standard Go http library, while the gompet-fasthttp uses the fasthttp library which is more performant but only supports HTTP/1 and requires valid certificates.
+The gompet-http uses the standard Go http library, while the gompet-fasthttp uses the fasthttp library.
+Fasthttp is more performant but only supports HTTP/1 and reads the whole body in memory, gompet-http discards body unless -v option is given.

 ```
-Usage of gompet-http and gompet-fasthttp:
+gompet-http [options] ['cmd 1' 'cmd 2' ...]
   -P    Report progress once a second
+  -R int
+        Rate limit each client to N queries/sec (accuracy depends on OS)
+  -S int
-  -S    Show and reset percentiles every N seconds, 0 shows at end
+        Show and reset percentiles every N seconds, 0 shows at end
   -auth string
         HTTP Authorization header
   -c int
         Number of parallel clients executing commands (default 1)
   -content-type string
         HTTP body content type (default "application/json")
+  -d duration
+        Test until given duration elapses, e.g 5m for 5 minutes
   -f string
-        Input file name, stdin if not given or '-'
+        Input file name, stdin if '-'
   -pprof
-        enable pprof web server
+        Enable pprof web server
   -r int
         Repeat the input N times, does not work with stdin (default 1)
   -t string
         Command template, $1-$9 refers to tab-separated columns in input
   -timeout int
-        HTTP Client timeout (default 10)
+        HTTP Client timeout in seconds (default 10)
   -v    Verbose logging

 ```